Saint George's School (Spokane, Washington)

-Saint George's School is an independent K-12 college preparatory school located in Spokane, Washington.
+Saint George's School is an independent K–12 college preparatory school located in Spokane, Washington.
 The campus is located on 120 acre along the Little Spokane River.
-Saint George's mission statement is "Inspiring scholars, athletes, and artists to serve and lead others."
+Saint George's mission statement is "Inspiring scholars, athletes, and artists to explore, serve, and lead."

 History

-Saint George's School was established in 1955 as St. George's Episcopal School on the former summer estate of Louis Davenport called Flowerfield.
+Saint George's School was established in 1955 as St. George's Episcopal School at Flowerfield, the former summer estate of businessman Louis Davenport.
 At that time, there were 45 students in grades seven through nine.
-Initially, students were required to share space with the livestock in the stable while construction of the original school building was underway.
-By 1957, association with the episcopal church was severed and the school name was officially changed to Saint George's School.
-In June 1959, Saint George's held its first commencement exercises as nine seniors crossed graduation bridge to the music of the Angus Scott pipe band, a tradition that is continued to this day.
+Students were first allocated space in the stable, along with livestock in the other portion, while construction of the original school building was underway.

+By 1957, association with the Episcopal Church was severed, and the school name was officially changed to Saint George's School.
+In June 1959, Saint George's held its first commencement exercises: nine seniors crossed graduation bridge to the music of the Angus Scott pipe band, a tradition that is continued to this day.